Lebanese cuisine: History

 Lebanese cuisine has become engrained as a staple in a multitude of cultures such as in Australia and in Brazil.
 It has also served both as a source of identity and income for the diaspora across the world, and as an investment opportunity for individuals and corporations wanting to expand and go global.
+Lebanese immigration had a significant influence on Mexican cuisine, particularly tacos al pastor, which developed from the vertical-roasting traditions brought by Lebanese immigrants and was adapted using Mexican ingredients and cooking practices.

+The impoverishment caused by the Lebanese liquidity crisis forced many Lebanese to avoid traditional Ramadan sweets, as they stuck to the bare essentials, or to pivot to more affordable sweets that do not contain expensive ingredients such as cream or certain nuts, like qatayef.
+At some point, the price of a kilogram of dessert went from 24,000 Lebanese pounds, to 100,000, then around one-seventh of the minimum monthly wage.

 Overview

-Most often, foods are grilled, baked or lightly cooked in olive oil; butter or cream is rarely used other than in a few desserts.
+Most often, foods are grilled, baked, or lightly cooked in olive oil; butter or cream is rarely used other than in a few desserts.
 Vegetables are often eaten raw, pickled, or cooked.
 Like most Mediterranean countries, much of what the Lebanese eat is dictated by the seasons and what is available.
 Lebanese cuisine also varies by region.
-South Lebanon is famous for its kibbe, the Beqaa Valley for its meat pastries (such as sfiha), and north Lebanon and Saida (Sidon) for its sweets.
+South Lebanon is famous for its kibbe, the Beqaa Valley for its meat pastries (such as sfiha), and North Lebanon and Saida (Sidon) for its sweets.